-- Brutal Legend has a profanity option (if only "because it's funnier" with censorship).
+- Brütal Legend has a profanity option (if only "because it's funnier" with censorship).
 In addition to bleeping out every swear word, it also covers Eddie's middle finger with the "Parental Advisory: Explicit content" logo during the next to final boss.
 The game also asks if you would like to censor blood/gore too (for instance, in the intro, when Ormagoden roars and causes the Kabbage Boy members' heads to pop off, choosing the censored option causes them to simply faint instead).
 Humourously, for each of these two options, the cut-scene stops in place right before something relevant to the option is about to happen, and prompts the player to make the choice, wildly changing the nature of what happens afterwards based on what the player chooses.
 The reason the game's intro asks if you would like the game censored or uncensored is because Tim Schafer and Double Fine received a letter from a dad who loved playing Psychonauts with his 9-year-old son, and they were both excited to play Brutal Legend, but were worried that it would have too much inappropriate material for his son.

 - Neverwinter Nights has a gore slider in the game options.
 The max setting frequently results in enemies outright exploding.
 Zombies are particularly prone to this when hit with a cleric's or paladin's Turn Undead.

 - The American release of The Witcher censored the copious nudity present in the original European version.
-CD Projekt Red released a Director's Cut patch that restores it.
+CD Projekt Red released an optional Director's Cut patch that restores it.

 - Fallout, Fallout 2 and Fallout Tactics: Brotherhood of Steel have options to tone down the swearing and gore used (And providing the page picture in the case of gore).
 Of course, this being Fallout, there's a special trait called "Bloody Mess" that always shows the bloodiest animation the settings allow (instead of randomized damage-dependent).